Dosage Calculation Practice Nurses Need: Worked Problems and Formulas

 - 8 mg = 8,000 mcg; 8,000 mcg ÷ 250 mL = 32 mcg/mL; (0.1 × 80 × 60) ÷ 32 = 480 ÷ 32 = 15 mL/hr

 Dosage calculation confidence comes from repetition.
 The goal is not to memorize answers — it's to internalize the process so thoroughly that you can execute it accurately at the end of a 12-hour shift, when you're tired, when you're interrupted, and when the stakes are highest.
-That kind of automaticity is built one calculation at a time.
+Build that automaticity with the Dosage Dash game, practice medication safety with Five Rights, and test your pharmacology knowledge with Wordose — all free at DailyNurseGames.com.

 Put your clinical knowledge to the test.